telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/filtering/filter-by-date.md

 # Filter by Date Only

+Your project might require you to filter the columns of the Grid only by date.

-To achieve the behavior of filtering Grid columns by date only, ignoring the exact time, apply the following approaches:
+To achieve this behavior and ignore the exact time when you filter the data:

 1. [Create a helper field, which will hold the date]({% slug howto_filter_date_columns_grid %}#create-helper-field).
 2. [Transform the filter before applying it]({% slug howto_filter_date_columns_grid %}#transform-the-filter).

 ## Create Helper Field

-The helper field is intended to hold only the date, so that the Grid data is later filtered by it while displaying the original datetime field.
+The helper field is intended to hold only the date, so that the Grid data is later filtered by it while displaying the original `datetime` field.

-To create the helper field, follow the steps below:
+To create the helper field:
 * Use the [`dataSource.schema.parse`](/api/javascript/data/datasource#configuration-schema.parse) configuration to create a new field that is intended to hold the date only.
 * Use the data-holding field in the [`columns`](/api/javascript/ui/grid#configuration-columns) definition, but provide a [`template`](/api/javascript/ui/grid#configuration-columns.template) that will visualize the initial datetime field.